Fatimah-Albrahim/Home-Work2/lab-05.md

     ## [1] 935  26

-Each row represents information about a nobel prize winner.
+observations is 935 varibles is 26 Each row represents information about a nobel prize winner.

 1. Create a new data frame called `nobel_living` that filters for